 Ladrio, Saboru and Abukuri may span a coffee house spectrum that goes from classic kissaten to contemporary cafe, but each has its own appeal.
 Like anything well worn, a good kissa should match your mood.

-Editor’s note: As we head into summer in Tokyo, we thought it was worthwhile to republish this 2016 story on the city’s coffee houses.
+Editor’s note: As we head into summer in Tokyo, we thought it was worthwhile to rerun this story on the city’s coffee houses, which was originally published on September 19, 2016.